 Project description

 The app worked technically but users struggled to find their results, gave up during test activation, and rarely came back after their first visit.
-I led the redesign to fix the core experience and give people a reason to return.
+I led a redesign across iOS and Android with a unified design system, prioritizing consistency over platform-specific conventions, fixing the core experience and giving people a reason to return.

 "Why can't the app remember my data from the last test?"